AndyClifton/lit-pro-sci-pub-demo/publications/GitHub_Markdown/main.md

 Scientific Journals often have their own formatting requirements.
 These requirements can still be met using markdown.
 The mechanics of such a process are beyond the scope of this paper and should probably be done as the last step in the publishing process.
-The reader is suggested to look at the *rticles* package and to use the detailed instructions in section 13 of the R Markdown Guide (Xie, Allaire, and Grolemund 2019).
+The reader is encouraged to look at the [*rticles*](https://github.com/rstudio/rticles) package and to use the detailed instructions in section 13 of the R Markdown Guide (Xie, Allaire, and Grolemund 2019).

 # Does this approach lead to reproducable research?